Biden heads to battleground Wisconsin to talk about the economy a week before GOP debate

 Democratic gains helped decide a critical state Supreme Court race this spring that moved Wisconsin’s highest court under liberal control for the first time in 15 years.

-Republicans, though, will compete aggressively in the state, selecting Milwaukee as the site of their 2024 national nominating convention.
+Republicans, though, will compete aggressively in the state, selecting Milwaukee as the site of its 2024 national nominating convention.

 The 2020 Democratic convention was supposed to be held in Milwaukee too, but it largely unfolded virtually because of the coronavirus pandemic.

-Biden is one of a string of administration officials making stops across the U.S. this week to promote the legislation’s anniversary.
+Biden is one of a string of administration officials making stops across the country this week to promote the legislation’s anniversary.

 Treasury Secretary Janet Yellen on Monday spoke in Las Vegas at an International Brotherhood of Electrical Workers union hall about “the early results of bold federal action through the IRA” and the administration’s climate agenda.